-On June 30, 2024, the Company had cash, cash equivalents, and restricted cash of \$4.8 million, an accumulated deficit of \$606.8 million, stockholders' deficit of \$5.9 million, and has experienced cash outflows from operating activities since its inception.
+On September 30, 2024, the Company had cash, cash equivalents, and restricted cash of \$2.6 million, an accumulated deficit of \$616.9 million, stockholders' deficit of \$11.7 million, and has experienced cash outflows from operating activities since its inception.
 The future success of the Company is dependent on its ability to successfully commercialize its products, obtain regulatory clearance for and successfully launch its future product candidates, obtain additional capital and ultimately attain profitable operations.
-Historically, the Company has funded its operations primarily through public equity and private debt financings, including the Company's August 2014 initial public offering, the December 2015 public offering, the September 2016 private investment in public equity ("PIPE") financing, the September 2017 public offering, the June 2018 public offering, the July 2019 establishment of an equity distribution agreement and equity purchase agreement, the March 2021 establishment of an Equity Distribution Agreement (Note 9), the February 2023 public offering (Note 8), private placements of redeemable convertible preferred stock and through debt financing arrangements.
+Historically, the Company has funded its operations primarily through public equity and private debt financings, including the Company's August 2014 initial public offering, the December 2015 public offering, the September 2016 private investment in public equity ("PIPE") financing, the September 2017 public offering, the June 2018 public offering, the July 2019 establishment of an equity distribution agreement and equity purchase agreement, the March 2021 establishment of the Equity Distribution Agreement (Note 9), the February 2023 public offering (Note 8), the May 2024 private offering (Note 8), the July 2024 establishment of the Wainwright Equity Distribution Agreement (Note 9), private placements of redeemable convertible preferred stock and through debt financing arrangements.

-The Company believes its cash position is insufficient to fund future operations without financings by mid-third quarter 2024, which may include public or private equity or debt financings.
+The Company believes its cash position is insufficient to fund future operations without financings during the fourth quarter of 2024, which may include public or private equity or debt financings.
 These financings may not be successful, however, or on terms favorable to the Company or its stockholders, which would have a negative impact on the Company's business, results of operations, financial condition and the Company's ability to develop and commercialize its products and ultimately operate as a going concern.